AprilXu8168/AUDCurrency/README.md

 - You must display a timestamp in the ui showing when the rates were last updated.

  ### Todo Next
-- Add requirements to readme doc
+- <s>Add requirements to readme doc</s>

-- create database and connection via compose file instead of manually operator on pgadmin
+- <s>create database and connection via compose file instead of manually operator on pgadmin</s>

 - Create an 'ExchangeRatesService' class with the method 'UpdateRates'.
 This should call a public exchange rates API to get a variety of AUD/X currency pairs, eg AUD/GBP and adds them as rows into your database in a table called 'exchangeRates'.
 The method should return a list of each currency pair and their exchange rate. eg [["AUDUSD", 0.66],["AUD/GBP", 0.51]]